3.7 Leaves of Absence

 Section 5.4, Faculty Handbook – Leave Benefits

-Section 8.1.1, Faculty Handbook – Request for Extension of Probationary Contract Period
+Section 8.1.1C, Faculty Handbook – Request for Extension of Probationary Contract Period

 As defined in section 5.4.2 of the Faculty Handbook, requests for unpaid leaves of absence should be submitted in writing to a faculty member’s immediate supervisor.
-Unpaid leave is granted at the discretion of the Dean, or in the absence of the Dean, the appropriate Vice President.
+Unpaid leave is granted at the discretion of the Dean, or a Vice President as appropriate.

 The general approval process for paid leaves of absence is as given below: